openshift-labs/learn-katacoda/operatorframework/go-operator-memcached/intro.md

 In this tutorial, we will create an Operator called a Memcached.
 A Memcached is a simple Controller/Operator that will do the following :

 1. Create a Memcached Deployment if it doesn't exist
-2. Ensure that the Deployment size is the same as specified by the Memcached CR spec
+2. Ensure that the Deployment size is the same as specified in `spec.size`
 3. Update the Memcached CR status using the status writer with the names of the CR's pods

-A user provides a number of Deployment size specified in `spec.replicas`.
-The Memcached also conveniently outputs the status of all Pods currently controlled by the Memcached in the `status.Memcached` field.

 Let's begin!